On this page

 - Set the scene briefly so that the judges understand the context of your example.

-- g. challenging behaviours, disengagement of children, poor learning outcomes, difficult with transitions.
+- E.g. challenging behaviours, disengagement of children, poor learning outcomes, difficulty with transitions.

 - Action

-- Detail the approach you/ your team took to the task.
+- Detail the approach you/ your team took towards the task.

 - What steps were involved in the action?